 Release Your Sound – Speak Truth to Old Attachments

-Speaking the emotions you’ve held and the impact negative attachments have had on your life.
 Speak the truth of who you are to these old attachments.
-There is a great need to release your voice when you have been silent about something for so long.
-Believe me, this is a very freeing experience.
-Give yourself permission to get it all out.
-Yell and cry if you need to.
-When you release the sound of your voice you are reclaiming power and authority over your life and dismantling word curses that have been spoken over you and embedded into your life.
-You are also halting permission for negative energy associated with past attachments from continuing to impact your life.
+There is a great need to release your voice when you have been silent about how something has impacted your life.
+Give yourself permission to get it all out… Yell and cry if you need to.
+When you release the sound of your voice you are reclaiming your power and dismantling word curses that have been embedded into your subconscious and clearing that negative energy.

 What has your experience taught you about attachments and relationships?
-How can the experience empower you moving forward?
 How can you use your new knowledge to positively impact the lives of those around you?

-There is power in forgiveness and it’s time to start forgiving.
+There is power in forgiveness.
 Let go of your anger, resentment and disappointment toward individuals who have impacted your life in a negative manner and wish them well.
 Forgiving them gives you permission to be free and move your life forward.
 That unresolved emotion can serve as blockage to growth, healthy relationship and new experiences.